elifesciences/enhanced-preprints-import/README.md

 Finally, the results of all this retrieval is stored in an S3 bucket in well structure paths (which can then be configured as a source for a [canteloupe IIIF server](https://github.com/elifesciences/enhanced-preprints-image-server))

-The monitoring and scheduling of the import workflows are handled by a [temporal server](https://temporal.io/) (and [temporalite](https://github.com/temporalio/temporalite) is used for testing and dev).
+The monitoring and scheduling of the import workflows are handled by a [temporal server](https://temporal.io/)testing and dev).

 # Getting started